aamir09/FTzard/README.md

 When you'll open the folder `ftzard`, you'll notice a file is created namely `data.dvc` that contains metadata for the data directory, like the hash value, hash algorithm, number of file etc. It is basically the file that will help us track any changes in the data directory as the hash and other meta data will change and git will detect it.

-c) Define a remote locaation to save data (It can be local, hdfs, s3, azure, etc)
+c) Define a remote locaation to save data (It can be local, hdfs, s3, azure, etc, we saving in local at the moment)
 ```
 dvc add remote -d <name for remote> <location>
 ```
 This will let `dvc` know that it is one of the locations where you want push you data and it's information can be found in `.dvc/config` file.
 Once there are any changes in the data, you push this new data to this remote storage and we can then commit the new `data.dvc` file to git.

 There are a few more steps involved in between however, they are taken care of in the `Git_Dvc.ipynb` notebook.
 This is all you have to do to setup DVC.

+Note: For using any 3rd party storage like aszure, s3, gcloud, you need to install dvc extensions for the same, have these services configured on your server beforehand or follow standard dvc procedure to set such remotes.

  <b>3.
 Git</b><br>